ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **5. What is the percentage of visits which have a purchase event?**

- -  Create a CTE using WITH function to store a temporary result.
- -  Use the CASE WHEN statement to determine whether a visit has a purchase or not.
-    If a single visit has a purchase event (event_type = 3), then mark "1," otherwise, "0."
- -  Use the MAX function and GROUP BY visit_id to mark the visits which have a purchase event.
-    Each visit should have at most a purchase event.
+ **Thinking Process**

+ - Count the totle number of purchase events.
+ - Count the unique number of visits.
- -  Calculate the percentage of visits which have a purchase event by SUM(purchase)/COUNT(*).
+ - Calculate the percentage of visits which have a purchase event.
- -  Use the CAST function to transform SUM(purchase) and COUNT(*) into float type to avoid division returning zero.
- -  Use the CAST function to transform the percentage into numeric type so the ROUND function works.

 ````sql
 WITH CTE_new AS(